EyitopeIO/spp/README.md

 sudo apt install cmake libgtest-dev shellcheck g++
 ```

-Run `./build -h` from the root of this project for help on how to build.
+Run `./build` from the root of this project for help on how to build.
 It is
 a helper script.
 Alternatively, you may just call `cmake` from the root of this
 project, but that will scatter cmake files all around which is rather annoying.

+Run `./build --help` [yet to be implemented] for how to use this script.